snehm/MUKKA-OS/README.md

 ## TOOLS AND ENVIRONMENT SETUP FOR GROUND-UP DEVELOPMENT
 Things described under this section is only for development from ground-up.
-This section is only for reference in future, and can be skiiped without any loss of flow.
+This section is only for reference in future, and can be skiped without any loss of flow.

 ### BOCHS